ubc-library-rc/intro-git/index.md

      2. Type the following line into the command prompt window exactly as shown:
          `setx HOME "%USERPROFILE%"`
      3. Press "Enter." you should see `SUCCESS: Specified value was saved.`
-     4. Quit command prompt by typing `exit` then pressing "Enter"
+     4. Quit the Command Prompt by typing `exit` then pressing "Enter"

 This will provide you with both Git and Bash in the Git Bash program.